kurron/packer-xubuntu-xenial/README.md

 ## Testing The Box
 `vagrant up` will launch the server VM.
-Once you are statisfied that the box built correctly, use `vagrant destroy` to remove it.
+Once you are satisfied that the box built correctly, use `vagrant destroy` to remove it.

 # Troubleshooting